rhyslwells/Data-Archive/content/standardised/Data Analyst.md

 - Interpret Results: Analyze results in the context of objectives and consider implications for decision-making.

-- Documentation: Maintain thorough [[documentation]] of the analysis process, including data sources, methodologies, and findings.
+- Documentation: Maintain thorough [[Documentation & Meetings]] of the analysis process, including data sources, methodologies, and findings.

 - Continuous Learning: Stay updated with the latest tools, techniques, and best practices in the evolving field of data analysis.